Arcadia Bluffs Golf Club: Better than Whistling Straits?

 Every once in awhile, out the blue a golf course completely surprises and captivates you.

 Arcadia Bluffs is one of the best public courses in America, yet for some reason I think my excitement was overshadowed by my previous round at Whistling Straits, which is largely regarded as one of the very best public golf courses in the country.

 I hadn’t heard much about Arcadia, except that it was difficult, and set up above Lake Michigan, as opposed to the Straits which is right on the water.

 Looking back I’m really happy that I didn’t know much about the course, as it made the surprise all the more special.

 We didn’t get in until almost 2am the night before our tee time.

 After my round at Medinah, I headed to O’Hare to pick up my buddy Dan who would be joining me on the remainder of the trip.

 Of course, the airline forgot to load his clubs on the plane.
-So we hung out for an extra two hours before making the night trek up the eastern coast of Lake Michigan.
+So we hung out for an extra two hours waiting for his clubs, before making the night trek up the eastern coast of Lake Michigan.

 Upon waking up the next morning, nothing could prepare me for the view in front of me.

 I’ve been asked numerous times what my favorite course was on my trip.
 The answer?